 Graduates, Here’s to Small Beginnings

-By Mikaela Rae Atoigue
+Written by Mikaela Rae Atoigue

 “Don’t despise the small beginnings,” said Michael Phillip, Junior Life Coach at Life 360 Network, Inc. when asked what kind of advice he would give to the youth of today trying to better their future.
 In light of graduation season, we can now proudly introduce Michael as Private Phillip of the United States Army National Guard.
 Nearly three months ago Michael was shipped off to Basic Combat Training which he completed on the 3rd of May this year.

 Hopelessness is a common thing to find among youth living in Hawaii’s housing projects.
 But the young men and women of Life 360 have defied the odds in more ways than one.
 For those of us who dedicate our lives to serving these youth, it is in seeing these children become confident men and women who take their place in society that brings us the greatest joy.